Integrating generative AI (genAI)

 ### Frameworks

 It can be very helpful to study and practice one or two prompting frameworks to maximize results.
-This can help you get the most value out of the tools, but this is also a new skill that is needed for the new economy.
-The following frameworks are those that I learned over the past couple of years and go back to when I'm working with AI to accomplish various tasks.
+This can help you get the most value out of the tools, but this is also a new skill that is needed for the AI economy.
+The following frameworks I learned over the past couple of years and ones that I go back to when I'm working with AI to accomplish various tasks.

 #### CARE Framework